-The factors made Duhok Governorate affected by the highest value of the air quality index compared to the Governorates of Baghdad and Basra, where the index reached the highest value, which is (64), recorded on March 2, 2026, and is classified according to the Index Guide as (Moderate) and not harmful to public health.
+The factors made Duhok Governorate affected by the highest value of the air quality index compared to the Governorates of Baghdad and Basra, where the index reached the highest value, which is recorded on March 2, 2026, and is classified according to the Index Guide as (Moderate) and not harmful to public health.

-The air quality index for pollutant (PM10) reach in Basra Governorate reach a scale of (197) recorded on March 10, 2026, which according to the indicator air quality index Guide means (Unhealthy). . for pollutant (PM2.5), it reached a value of (202), recorded on March 22, 2026, which according to the air quality index Guide means (Very Unhealthy).
+The air quality index for pollutant (PM10) reach in Basra Governorate reach a scale of recorded on March 10, 2026, which according to the indicator air quality index Guide means (Unhealthy). for pollutant (PM2.5), it reached a value of (202), recorded on March 22, 2026, which according to the air quality index Guide means (Very Unhealthy).

-Baghdad Governorate affected by pollutant Carbon Monoxide (CO) the air quality index is recorded to scale of (3) which recorded on March 7, 2026 which means (Good) according to the air quality index guide and for the pollutant Sulfur Dioxide (SO2) , the air quality index value reach to (17) recorded on March 12, 2026 which means (Good) according to the air quality index guide compared with the Basra and Duhok Governorates.
+Baghdad Governorate affected by pollutant Carbon Monoxide (CO) the air quality index is recorded to scale of (3) which recorded on March 7, 2026 which means (Good) according to the air quality index guide and for the pollutant Sulfur Dioxide (SO2) , the air quality index value reach to recorded on March 12, 2026 which means (Good) according to the air quality index guide compared with the Basra and Duhok Governorates.